.

 For people accessing our care online across Ontario, our team can also provide you with a prescription to get the vaccines done locally in your community.

-Vaccines are provided only to patients with ongoing PrEP care at our clinic.
+Hepatitis vaccines are provided only to patients in PrEP care at our clinics.
 First doses will be provided after lab result follow-up and initiation of PrEP.
-Subsequent vaccines will be provided dependent on ongoing lab testing and medication access.

 Are there vaccine side effects?